Nick Jonas: Health

 Jonas was diagnosed with type 1 diabetes at the age of thirteen and uses an insulin pump to help him manage his condition.
 He has developed the Change for the Children Foundation; partnering with five different charities, their goal is to raise money and awareness for diabetes.
 He also developed a public service announcement with the Washington Nationals to support diabetes care at Children's National Medical Center in Washington, D.C.
 Since August 6, 2008, Bayer Diabetes Care has partnered with Jonas as a diabetes ambassador to encourage young people to manage their diabetes.
 Jonas testified in the U.S. Senate to promote more research funding for the condition.

-On May 15, 2021, Jonas suffered an accident while biking and cracked a rib.
-He also suffered bumps and bruises and had to be transported in an ambulance to a hospital, from which he was discharged a day later.
-On May 17, he returned to the show The Voice after the accident.
-In an interview on May 19, Jonas said that he was feeling better and that his accident would not interfere with his hosting of the Billboard Music Awards.

 Relationships

 Jonas dated fellow Disney star Miley Cyrus from June 2006 to December 2007.
-He dated another Disney star Selena Gomez from 2008 to 2010, she appeared in his band music video for "Burnin' Up".
+He also briefly dated another Disney star, Selena Gomez, in 2008, and she appeared in his band's music video for "Burnin' Up".
 In May 2011, Jonas started dating Australian singer Delta Goodrem.
 They broke up in February 2012.
-Jonas started dating fashion influencer and Miss Universe 2012 Olivia Culpo in 2013.
+Jonas started dating model and Miss Universe 2012, Olivia Culpo, in 2013.
 They ended their relationship in 2015 after nearly two years of dating.
+Culpo is the inspiration for, and appears in the music video of, Jonas’s most successful song to date, 2014 smash hit “Jealous”.

 In May 2018, Jonas started dating Indian actress Priyanka Chopra.
-Jonas proposed to her on July 19, 2018, a day after her birthday in Crete, Greece.
-Jonas and Chopra got engaged in August 2018 in a Punjabi Roka ceremony in Mumbai.
+Jonas proposed to her on July 19, 2018, a day after her birthday, in Crete, Greece.
+Jonas and Chopra got formally engaged the following month in a Punjabi Roka ceremony in Mumbai.
 In December 2018, the couple married at Umaid Bhawan Palace, Jodhpur, in traditional Hindu and Christian ceremonies.
-In January 2022, Jonas revealed he and his wife had welcomed their first child, a daughter, via surrogacy.
+The ceremony was photographed by Jose Villa.
+In January 2022, Jonas announced that he and Chopra had welcomed their first child, a daughter, via surrogacy.